vee-pool/SenseHatGyro/README.md

 # SenseHatGyro
-The gyroToDPS.c program converts the raw readings of IMU sensor into degrees per second.
+The gyro_to_dps.c program converts the raw readings of IMU sensor into degrees per second.

 # Compilation
 ````